 - Respect the other drivers’ right of way.
 Motorcycles have the same rights on the road as any other vehicle.

-Our personal injury law firm protects your rights in North Carolina traffic injury cases.
+Our personal injury law firm protects your rights in North Carolina motorcycle accident cases.
 We offer legal representation for these cases based on contingency fees.
 We are not paid attorney fees unless you receive compensation after we win damages at trial or you accept a settlement.

-If you have been injured in a motor vehicle accident in New Hanover County or the surrounding area, call the Speaks Law Firm toll-free at 877-593-4233 to schedule a free initial consultation to discuss your case with a lawyer.
+If you have been injured in a motorcycle accident in Wilmington, North Carolina or the surrounding area, call the Speaks Law Firm toll-free at 877-593-4233 to schedule a free initial consultation to discuss your case with a lawyer.
 We are ready to seek the maximum compensation available for your case.